 (Laughter)

 “I wish I’d led a life to my dreams, and not what others expected of me.”
-Are games doing yet?
+Are games this yet?
 I’m not sure, so I’ve left a Super Mario mark.
 We’re going to come back to this one.

 (Laughter)